 When was the last time you had your pet’s teeth cleaned?
 According to the AVMA, pets who have never had a teeth cleaning have signs of dental disease by the time they are three years old.
-For that reason, Valley Animal Hospital, LLC recommends that all pets have a yearly dental cleaning and oral examination.
+For that reason, Valley Animal Hospital, LLC recommends that all pets have a yearly oral examination and dental cleaning as needed.

 Gum Disease in Dogs and Cats

 Dogs and cats are prone to developing the same types of dental diseases and problems as humans, including gingivitis, periodontal disease, tooth decay, staining and cavities.
 The process of dental decay and disease starts every time your pet eats.
 When your pet eats, food particles get on their teeth and gums.
 This fuels the bacteria in your pet’s mouth, causing an acid attack on the enamel of their teeth and creating a sticky, clear substance called plaque.
 If the plaque is left on teeth, it hardens into tartar.
 When plaque and tartar are left on your pet’s teeth for an extended period of time, it can lead to gingivitis, periodontal disease, cavities and oral infections.

 When it comes to detecting potential oral health problems in pets, owners must be vigilant in noticing changes in behavior.
 This is because pets often do not act like they are in pain until the pain is severe.
 If you notice any of the signs below, it is important that you contact us to schedule a dental checkup, teeth cleaning and gum disease treatment.